-We’ll explain this new reduction in LLC costs in Colorado as well as other costs required to keep your LLC in good standing.
+We’ll explain more about the $50 filing fee, as well as other costs required to keep your LLC in good standing.

 How much does an LLC cost in Colorado?

-Typically, it costs $50 to form an LLC in Colorado.
-But right now, it only costs $1.
+It costs $50 to form an LLC in Colorado.

-$50 $1 for).
-Once your Articles of Organization is approved, your LLC officially goes into existence.
+Technically, you’re paying $50 and filing a form called the Colorado Articles of Organization.
+Once your Colorado Articles of Organization is approved, your LLC officially goes into existence.

 In addition to the Articles of Organization fee, there are other costs to be aware of when forming a Colorado Limited Liability Company (LLC).